Travel Africa & More

 A Natural Wonder Set Apart

 The Ngorongoro Crater isn’t just a wildlife area; it’s the world’s largest intact volcanic caldera, carved by geological forces millions of years ago.
 Its walls form a dramatic amphitheater that shelters one of Africa’s most diverse concentrations of mammals and birds in a relatively compact area, making wildlife encounters extraordinarily reliable.
+This UNESCO World Heritage site delivers a unique blend of geology, ecology, and culture, and if you’re after the Big Five, including rhino, this is one of the best places in East Africa to look.

 Introducing the Black Rhino: Resilience in the Wild

 The black rhinoceros (Diceros bicornis) is a critically endangered species throughout Africa.
 Over the 20th century, rampant poaching and habitat loss drove populations to the brink.
 Estimates suggest that black rhino numbers once exceeded 100,000 individuals on the continent but plummeted drastically before concerted conservation efforts took hold.
+Within Ngorongoro and broader northern Tanzania, the rhinos you may see today are typically eastern black rhinos, a subspecies listed as critically endangered and of high conservation importance.

 Life Inside the Crater